-13th September, 2016: As a child, whenever I tried lifting a heavy suit case or when I wanted to climb a tree or even when I volunteered to open the pickle jar for my grandmother; I have been told multiple times, “You cannot do this.
+13th September 2016: As a child, whenever I tried lifting a heavy suitcase or wanted to climb a tree or even when I volunteered to open the pickle jar for my grandmother, I was been told multiple times, “You cannot do this.
 You are not cut out for this job.
-You are not a man”.
+You are not a man.”
 As I grew up, I met numerous women who questioned these gendered roles and worked towards defying each one of them.
 This is the story of two such women I met in Chennai last week as part of a study conducted by Outline India.
-The research focused on understanding the economic viability and environmental sustainability of auto rickshaw driving as a livelihood, for a study conducted by a Dutch social enterprise and funded by European Union.
+The research focused on understanding the economic viability and environmental sustainability of auto rickshaw driving as a livelihood - for a study conducted by a Dutch social enterprise and funded by the European Union.

-They shared stories of how the fellow male auto drivers were really helpful at times of crisis.
-The men would step up whenever there were repairs in the auto rickshaw or when the women did not know a particular address and lost their way.
+They shared stories of how the fellow male auto drivers were really helpful in times of crisis.
+The men would step up whenever the auto needed repairs or when the women did not know a particular address and lost their way.
 Devi said with a grin, “Actually sometimes it is especially easy for us women.
-Many a times, the police and the customers go easy on us.
-Once I dropped a customer off at his house and he gave me Rs.
-50 extra over the agreed price.
+Many times, the police and the customers go easy on us.
+Once I dropped a customer off at his house and he gave me ₹50 extra over the agreed price.
 He said it must be hard for a woman to make ends meet and thus handed over some extra money.”
-Most of the male passengers respect the female drivers and light a cigarette in their autos only with their permission.
+Most of the male passengers respect the female drivers and light a cigarette in the autos only with their permission.

 In spite of all the conveniences of the occupation, there are certain challenges that the female auto rickshaw drivers grapple with.
-The women admitted that using public toilets was a great nuisance especially during their ‘monthly problem’.
-Although the women professed for equality, they definitely did not prefer doing it in the open like the men do, mainly because of safety reasons.
+The women admitted that using public toilets was a great ordeal especially during their ‘monthly problem’.
+Although the women professed for equality, they definitely did not prefer doing it in the open as the men do mainly because of safety reasons.
 They were still stuck to a couple of gendered roles.
 For instance, Maheshwari could not leave her home for work until she finished her morning chores such as cooking and washing.

 While most of us still make excuses for not getting equal opportunities to prosper in life, these two women are trying their best to break norms and succeed.
 Kudos to their indomitable spirit and hope we come across more rickshaws driven by Devis and Mahas.

 Anusha Iyer is a Research Trainee at Outline India.
-She has completed her M.A. in Development Studies from Tata Institute of Social Sciences, Hyderabad and B.A. in Economics from St. Xavier’s College, Ahmedabad.
+She has completed her MA in Development Studies from Tata Institute of Social Sciences, Hyderabad and BA in Economics from St. Xavier’s College, Ahmedabad.
 She has also worked at a CSR consultancy firm for a year and holds a post-graduate diploma in Journalism.
-The following piece describes her experience on field in an urban environment, where a happy surprise awaited her.
+The following piece describes her experience on the field in an urban environment where a happy surprise awaited her.

 Subscribe to our newsletter